cb-ci/ci-perfomance-benchmark/README.md

 * **Target Controller:** Running on modern infrastructure (EKS with EFS volume).

 Both controllers have identical configurations, including plugins, agent setups, and reference pipelines.
+(The exact plugins and configurations can differ slightly depending on the CI approach — traditional (VM-based) vs. modern (Kubernetes-based).
+This should not be critical)

 ## Scope